 6. And the angels who did not keep their own original domain (the KJV has 'first estate' while the NKJV has 'proper domain'), but deserted their habitation, He is holding in eternal bonds (some translations have 'chains') under darkness unto the judgment of the great day (judgment day).
 (Jude 6)

-I can find no verse in the Bible that says evil, unrepentant spirit beings will be in torment or tortured forever.
+There is no verse in the Bible that says evil, unrepentant spirit beings will be tortured forever by the Eternal.

 The Bible tells us emphatically that when the elect have been raised into their spiritual bodies at the first resurrection, they will not only help judge the world but also spirit beings.
 This is what Paul told the church at Corinth.

 Dare any of you, having a matter against another, go to law before the unrighteous, and not before the saints?
-Do you not know that the saints will JUDGE the world?
-And if the world will be judged by you, are you unworthy to judge the smallest matters?
+Do you not know that the saints will JUDGE the world? . . .
 Do you not know that WE SHALL JUDGE ANGELS? . . .
-(1Corinthians 6:1 - 4)
+(1Corinthians 6:1 - 3)

 "For He has NOT put the world to come, of which we speak, in subjection to angels.
 But one testified in a certain place, saying: 'What is MAN that You are mindful of him . . . ' " (Hebrews 2:5 - 6)

-There will come a day when even angels will be judged to see if they have obeyed the laws of God, especially the Ten Commandments.
+There will come a day when even angels will have their lives reviewed to see if they have obeyed the laws of God, especially the Ten Commandments.
 Why do they need to be judged?
-Because at least one third of them have sinned and deserve death.
+Because at least one third of them have sinned and are accountable for their actions.
 Who will do this judging?
-Based on your Bible, it is those humans who have entered into the Kingdom as spirit born children of God.
+Based on Scripture, it is those humans who have entered into the Kingdom as spirit born children of the Eternal.